wp-plugins/ewww-image-optimizer/readme.txt

 = Optimize Almost Everything =

 As of version 1.7.0, site admins can specify any folder within their wordpress folder to be optimized.
-The 'Optimize More' option under Tools will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, and any user-specified folders.
+The 'Scan and Optimize' option under Media->Bulk Optimize will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, and any user-specified folders.
 Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
-Any images optimized via this tool are stored in the database so that the optimizer does not attempt to re-optimize them unless they are modified (and so you can take a look at the table to see what exactly is being optimized).
+Scheduled optimization does NOT include Media Library images, because they are already optimized on upload.

 = NextGEN Gallery =